source-foundry/ufodiff/README.md

 <h3 id="deltamd"><a href=""> deltamd</a></h3>

-`ufodiff deltamd` generates file modification, addition, and deletion reports over a user specified number of commits in Github flavored Markdown format.
-The data are streamed through standard output.
+`ufodiff deltamd` generates file modification, addition, and deletion reports over a user specified number of commits or across git branches.
+The data are streamed in Github flavored Markdown format through standard output.

 For plain text formatted data, see the `delta` command.
 For JSON formatted data, see the `deltajson` command.